Primate archaeology: Primatology

-Turning to primatology in other areas of the globe, the contribution of Louis Leakey in the configuration of contemporary primatology is also notable.
-Even though Louis Leakey was not a primatologist (he was an archaeologist), he believed in the importance of studying non-human primates to better understand human evolution.
-Thus, it was Louis Leakey who encouraged Jane Goodall, Dian Fossey, and Birutė Galdikas to study chimpanzee, gorilla and orangutan socio-ecology and behavior.
-These three women are seen as pioneers in the establishment of very long-term primatological sites where the habituation of the primates through trust became very important.
-Their work continues to leave an impact on the way non-human primate sites are managed and how their behavior is seen as a model to past study human behavior.
+The contributions of paleoanthropologist and archaeologist Louis Leakey are also notable in the field of primatology.
+Leakey believed in the importance of studying non-human primates to better understand human evolution.
+It was Leakey who encouraged Jane Goodall, Dian Fossey, and Birutė Galdikas to study chimpanzee, gorilla, and orangutan socioecology and behavior.
+Goodall, Fossey, and Galdikas pioneered the establishment of long-term primatological sites in which the habituation of the primates through trust was of key importance.
+Their work continues to leave an impact on the way non-human primate sites are managed, as well as on the study of behavioral connections between non-human primates and early humans.

 The publication of Andrew Whiten and colleagues' paper about chimpanzee cultures reinforced the prior conversations about culture in non-human primates that began during the 1950s and 1960s.
 However, the question as to how to define culture is a focus of debate across primatologists and other researchers such as anthropologists and archaeologists even today.
 The main disagreement is whether only humans can have culture, or if it is possible to see cultural traits in non-human animals.
 Overall, most definitions of a culture accepting its existence amongst non-human primates agree that culture includes behaviors that can vary in their expression between social groups, are maintained across generations, and are socially transmitted between the members of the same group.
 However, the opponents to this perspective believe that there are different types of culture, and that - among primates - humans are unique in their ability to accumulate cultural traits over time.